Purohit1999/Hope-Tunes/README.md

 ## 🎵 Harmonizing Mental Wellness Through Technology

 Welcome to Hope Tunes—a compassionate web application designed to nurture mental well-being through a symphony of soothing music, uplifting affirmations, intuitive mood tracking, reflective gratitude journaling, and calming breathing exercises.
 Our mission is to provide a digital sanctuary for those seeking solace, relaxation, and emotional support.
+Suicides in England 2022.
+[PDF document].
+Retrieved from [repository link].

 ## ✨ Features